daily-demos/daily-prejoin-presence/README.md

 ## Prerequisites

 - [Sign up for a Daily account](https://dashboard.daily.co/signup).
+- [Install Go](https://go.dev/doc/install) if you don't already have it.

 ## How the demo works

 This demo uses Daily Prebuilt to embed a full-featured video call on the client.
-It uses stateless Netlify functions to create Daily rooms and retrieve their presence information with Daily's RESET API.
+It uses stateless Netlify functions to create Daily rooms and retrieve their presence information with Daily's REST API.

+* The client-side Daily logic (to instantiate a call frame and join a call) is written in vanilla JavaScript and can be found in `src/call.js`
+* The server-side Daily logic (to create a Daily room and retrieve presence informatino) is written in Go and can be found in `netlify/functions/`

 ## Running locally